-If the corporation utilizes a capital loss carryforward on Schedule D in the current tax year, report the carryforward utilized as a negative amount on Part II, line 25, columns (b) or (c), as applicable, and column (d).
-For a U.S. consolidated tax group, the Schedule M-3 adjustment for the amount of the consolidated capital loss carryforward should not be made on the separate consolidating Schedules M-3 of the includible corporations, but on the separate Schedule M-3 for consolidation eliminations as described in Consolidated Schedule M-3 Versus Consolidating Schedules M-3, on page 3.
+If the corporation utilizes a capital loss carryforward on Schedule D in the current tax year, report the carryforward utilized as a negative amount on Part II, line 24, columns (b) or (c), as applicable, and column (d).
+For a U.S. consolidated tax group, the Schedule M-3 adjustment for the amount of the consolidated capital loss carryforward should not be made on the separate consolidating Schedules M-3 of the includible corporations, but on the separate Schedule M-3 for consolidation eliminations (or on Form 8916 in the case of a mixed group) as described in the section, Completion of Schedule M-3 and Certain Allocations, Limitations, and Carryovers.

-Line 26.
+Line 25.
 Other Income (Loss) Items With Differences

-Separately state and adequately disclose on Part II, line 26, all items of income (loss) with differences that are not otherwise listed on Part II, lines 1 through 25.
+Separately state and adequately disclose on Part II, line 25, all items of income (loss) with differences that are not otherwise listed on Part II, lines 1 through 24.
 Attach a schedule that itemizes the type of income (loss) and the amount of each item.